From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 • I ran the tests

-• I created a branch named docs/discover
+• I created a branch xyz_docs/discover

 • I read main.rs